 Those seeking employment at Fusion Homes will be notified that accommodations may be made for persons with disabilities, upon request, during the recruitment, assessment, and selection processes.
 This includes but is not limited to:

 - Any company information in an accessible format or with communication supports to people with disabilities, in a manner that considers their disability.
-This information can include but is not limited to:

 - Accessible emergency information, including an individual emergency accommodation plan in the case of an evacuation.